Harold Spencer (footballer)

-Harold John Spencer (30 April 1919 – 2003) was an English professional association footballer who played as a wing half.
-He started his career at Burnley, where he turned professional in 1937.
-However, he had to wait until the 1946–47 season to make his debut for the Clarets, which came in a 1–1 draw with Coventry City on 31 August 1946.
+Harold John Spencer (30 April 1919 – 2003) was an English professional footballer who played as a wing half.
+He started his career at Burnley, and turned professional in 1937.
+However, he had to wait until the 1946–47 season, in order to make his debut for the Clarets, which came at a 1–1 draw with Coventry City on 31 August 1946.
 He went on to play a total of four league games for Burnley before moving to Wrexham in July 1950.
 He spent just one season in Wales and made eleven league appearances for the club.